psychopy/psychopy/docs/source/coder/codeTrials.rst

 This is what underlies the random and sequential loop types in :ref:`builder`, they work using the :term:`method of constants`.
 The trialHandler presents a predetermined list of conditions in either a sequential or random (without replacement) order.

-see :class:`TrialHandler` for more details.
+see :class:`~psychopy.data.TrialHandler` for more details.

 StairHandler
 ============